influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 1970-01-01T00:00:00Z   10.574
 ```

-The query returns the difference between the minimum and maximum field values for every field key that stores numerical values in the `h2o_feet` measurement.
+Returns the difference between the minimum and maximum field values for every field key that stores numerical values in the `h2o_feet` measurement.
 The `h2o_feet` measurement has one numerical field: `water_level`.

 ##### Calculate the spread for the field values associated with each field key that matches a regular expression